Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Introduction

 Bilevel optimization originated from economics as Stackelberg games \cite{Mirrlees99,Stackelberg10}.
 It has been successfully applied to many application areas, and more recently to data science and machine learning (see e.g., \cite{Franceschi,GaoYeYinZengZhang,Kunapuli08,YeDC2021}).
 We refer to the monographs \cite{Bardbook13,Dempebook18,dempe2015bilevel,Shimizu97}, the surveys \cite{ColsonSuv07,DempeZemkoho20} and the references within for more applications and the recent advances in related topics.

-To study a bilevel optimization problem, one usually transform it into a single-level optimization problem.
-However, the equivalent single-level program is still very challenging to solve, since the usual constraint qualifications always fail at every point of the feasible region, and implicit functions like the value function may be needed in the reformulation of the bilevel program (\cite{SBLYe2013,ye1995optimality}).
-Despite these difficulties, there are still tremendous developments on constraint qualifications and optimality conditions for bilevel optimization, see as in \cite{BaiYe21,DempeZemkoho20,KeYaoYeZhang,MaYaoYeZhang,yecq20} and the references within.
+To study a bilevel optimization problem, one usually transforms it into a single-level optimization problem.
+However, the equivalent single-level program is still very challenging to solve.
+This is because the usual constraint qualifications always fail at every point in the feasible region, and implicit functions like the value function may be used in the reformulation of bilevel optimization \cite{SBLYe2013,ye1995optimality}.
+Despite these difficulties, there are still tremendous developments on constraint qualifications and optimality conditions for bilevel optimization.
+We refer interested readers to \cite{BaiYe21,DempeZemkoho20,KeYaoYeZhang,MaYaoYeZhang,yecq20} and the references within for recent advances about these topics.

 It is notoriously hard to design an efficient and reliable algorithm to solve bilevel optimization problems.
 Even when all defining functions are linear, the computational complexity is already NP-hard \cite{AyedBlair90}.
-In most early works in the literature, bilevel programs are tackled by replacing the lower level program with its first order optimality condition.
-When the lower level constraints include inequality constraints, the transformed problem becomes a so-called mathematical program with equilibrium constraints (MPEC) \cite{LuoPangRalph,Outrata}.
-But this approach is only reliably applicable if the lower level problem is smooth and convex.
-Moreover, when the lower level multipliers are not unique, the resulting optimization usually has different local optimizers from the original ones \cite{Dempe12lo,LamSag20}.
-In recent years, some numerical algorithms for bilevel programs that are not reformulated as MPECs are proposed in \cite{GaoYeYinZengZhang,LamSag20,SBLYe2013,mitsos2008global,outrata1990numerical,xu2013smoothing, XuYeZhang,YeDC2021}.
+In most early works in the literature, bilevel optimization problems are tackled by replacing the lower-level problem with its first-order optimality conditions like the Karush-Kuhn-Tucker (KKT) conditions.
+This KKT reformulation then minimizes over the original variables and the Lagrange multipliers.
+When the lower-level constraints include inequality constraints, the transformed problem becomes a so-called mathematical program with equilibrium constraints (MPEC) \cite{LuoPangRalph,Outrata}.
+But this KKT approach is only reliably applicable if the lower-level problem is smooth and convex.
+Moreover, when the lower-level multipliers are not unique, the resulting optimization usually has different local optimizers from the original ones \cite{Dempe12lo,LamSag20}.
+In recent years, some numerical algorithms for bilevel optimization that are not reformulated as MPECs are proposed in \cite{GaoYeYinZengZhang,LamSag20,SBLYe2013,mitsos2008global,outrata1990numerical,xu2013smoothing, XuYeZhang,YeDC2021}.

+In this paper, we mainly focus on solving bilevel polynomial optimization whose lower-level constraining functions are linear in lower-level variables.
+Consider